-- Gaming machines must not be operated for the six-hour period between 4am and 10am each day (or other approved period). - Gaming machines must be located in an area where they are not visible to anyone outside the venue. - Any ATM or EFTPOS machines must be in a separate area from where gaming machines are located. - Any promotional prizes or rewards linked to gaming machines must not be offered in cash, and must not be worth more than \$1,000.
+- Gaming machines must not be operated for the six-hour period between 4am and 10am each day (or other approved period). - Gaming machines must be located in an area where they are not visible or can be heard to anyone outside the venue. - Any cash dispensing facility must be outside of a 5-metre radius of the entrance and exit from a gaming area (effective 1 January 2025) - Any promotional prizes or rewards linked to gaming machines must not be offered in cash and must not be worth more than \$1,000.
 (This does not refer to winnings received directly from gaming machines.) - Advertising of gaming machines is not allowed outside the venue. - Advertising of gaming machines is only allowed in trade publications and for commercial activities that are not on public display or available to the public. - Advertising for gaming machines may only be provided to patrons who have consented to receive this material. - Promotional material cannot be sent to self-excluded patrons (we'll discuss self-exclusion later). - Advertising of inducements to gamble is not allowed.